Reverse mentoring in companies: “The world upside down”?

 Do you know reverse mentoring?
-This method of training, based on the exchange of skills between employees of different generations, is… In this article, we will explore the benefits of reverse mentoring and give you an overview of current practices.
-Ready to turn the tables and discover the world upside down?
+This training method, based on the exchange of skills between employees of different generations… In this article, we’ll explore the benefits of reverse mentoring and give you an overview of current practices..

-“The Upside-Down World.”
-How many times have we heard this exclamation without necessarily associating any meaning or response behind this fatalistic observation?
-While it may animate Sunday meals within private circles on various topics, this notion of the “upside-down world” is increasingly rooted in the “digital revolution,” identified as a clash of values between the old and the new world.
+“The World Inside Out”.
+How many times have we heard this interjection without necessarily associating any meaning or answer behind this fatalistic statement?
+While it can enliven Sunday lunches in the private circle on various themes, this observation of the “world upside down” is increasingly anchored around the “digital revolution”, identified as a clash of values between the old and new worlds.

-In other words, the emergence of new professions is driving the rapid evolution of new skills.
-It is therefore the responsibility of companies to ensure the upskilling or requalification of their workforce in the years to come.
+In other words, the emergence of new businesses is leading to the rapid evolution of new skills.
+It is therefore up to companies to ensure that their staff’s skills are upgraded or retrained in the years to come.

 What is reverse mentoring?

-Contrary to traditional mentoring, reverse mentoring consists in reversing the system by placing the experienced manager in the position of apprentice, and the recently arrived junior in the position of coach.
+Unlike traditional mentoring, then, the reverse mentoring consists in reversing the system by placing the experienced manager in the position of apprentice, and the recently-arrived junior in the position of coach.
 The starting point is simple: each party has a gap in their knowledge base (in the broad sense) that can be filled by the strengths of the other.

-Reverse mentoring is thus a system of reciprocal learning and gives rise to a win-win relationship:
+reverse mentoring is thus a system of reciprocal learning, giving rise to a win-win relationship:

 • It saves precious time for managers and more experienced leaders by helping them discover new digital tools and trends in a concrete, quick and focused way.
 They also have a fresh look at the company and a vision of the technologies of the future that can enrich their decision-making.